-Tim Passmore, Police and Crime Commissioner for Suffolk
+Tim Passmore Police and Crime Commissioner for Suffolk

 Last May I was absolutely delighted and privileged to be re-elected by the people of Suffolk to serve for a fourth term as the county's Police and Crime Commissioner.
-Suffolk, my birthplace, has enormous potential - not just because of its rich agricultural heritage, superb coastline and countryside, but because of its people, industrial and cultural strengths.
-Technology, logistics, energy, and horseracing amongst others are the envy of many and simply world class.
+Suffolk, my birthplace, has enormous potential - not just because of its rich agricultural heritage, superb coastline and countryside, but because of its people, its industry and its cultural strengths.
+Technology, logistics, energy, and horseracing amongst others are the envy of many and are simply world class.
 We must continue working together to maintain and develop this favourable disposition.